 You’ll find everything from table linen to garments made from the traditional ‘cloth of tongues’ fabric – known as ‘robes de llengües’.
 Family firm Teixits Vicens makes the best of these fabrics at its factory and shop near Pollensa.

-If jewellery is your weakness, indulge yourself by visiting local jeweller Isabel Guarch’s Palma shop/atelier.
-Here, the designer creates exceptional pieces inspired by her Mediterranean surroundings.
+If jewellery is your weakness, indulge yourself by visiting local jewellers Isabel Guarch’s or Nicolas Joyeros’ Palma shops/ateliers.
+The designers create exceptional pieces inspired by the Mediterranean surroundings.

 If your taste is for international hotel brands, you’ll find 5-star hotels from Jumeirah, Hilton, Hyatt Park, and St Regis on Mallorca.